gaurav2721/notification_service/README.md

   main.go
-  services/ -> creates a service container that basically has reference to all the external service objects and internal objects for eg email,slack,apns,fcm,user,consumer, notification_manager validation/ -> has the logic to validate inputs for notification and template apis routes/ -> defines all the routes for notfication,user,templates notification_manager/ -> handles all the business logic for notifications for eg scheduling, templates, pushing to the appropriate channel models/ -> defines all the models logger/ -> sets up logger
+  services/ -> creates a service container that basically has reference to all the external service objects and internal objects for eg email,slack,apns,fcm,user,consumer, notification_manager validation/ -> has the logic to validate inputs for notification and template apis routes/ -> defines all the routes for notification,user,templates notification_manager/ -> handles all the business logic for notifications for eg scheduling, templates, pushing to the appropriate channel models/ -> defines all the models logger/ -> sets up logger